smallrye/smallrye-mutiny/documentation/docs/guides/eliminate-duplicates-and-repetitions.md

     By default, `select().distinct()` uses the `hashCode` method from the item's class.
     You can pass a custom comparator for more advanced checks.

+If you have a stream emitting items of type `T`, where duplicates can be identified through an attribute of `T` of type `K`, then an `extractor` of type `Function<T, K>` can be defined.
+Applying `.select().distinct(extractor)` on such a stream will eliminate duplicates but have a lesser memory overhead as only the references to the extracted keys need to be kept, not the whole object.
+A typical usage of this might be for a stream of records where uniqueness is determined by a UUID assigned to every record.

 ## Skipping repetitions

 The `.skip().repetitions()` operator removes subsequent repetitions of an item: